The False Client

 In a roundabout way, the quote below from Jorge Luis Borges reminds us of the red team client who feigns interest in uncovering the uncomfortable truths.

-It is well known that Virgil, dying, asked his friends to reduce to ashes the unfinished manuscript of the Aeneid, to which he had dedicated eleven years of noble and delicate labor; Shakespeare never considered gathering his plays into about; Kafka entrusted Max Brod to destroy the novels and stories that would ensure his fame.
-The affinity of these illustrious episodes is, if I am not mistaken, illusory.1
+It is well known that Virgil, dying, asked his friends to reduce to ashes the unfinished manuscript of the Aeneid, to which he had dedicated eleven years of noble and delicate labor; Shakespeare never considered gathering his plays into a book; Kafka entrusted Max Brod to destroy the novels and stories that would ensure his fame.
+The affinity of these illustrious episodes is, if I am not mistaken, illusory. (p.
+501.)

 And why “illusory”?

 Virgil knew he could depend on the pious disobedience of his friends, as Kafka did with Max Brod.
 Shakespeare’s case is entirely different.
 De Quincey speculates that, for Shakespeare, public corresponded to performance, not publication; the staging was what was important to him.
 In any event, the man who truly desires the disappearance of his books does not assign this task to others.
 (Ibid.)

 In other words, Virgil and Kafka in particular represent the red team client who hires a red team, not to unearth and challenge assumptions, but to propagate the appearance of open thinking, all the while justifying the status quo.
 Unfortunately, that’s not red teaming.